 2. Electric vehicles don’t have enough cargo space

-5. There aren’t enough charging stations for electric cars to be practical
+5. There aren’t enough charging stations for EVs to be practical